 We explain that the engineering process starts when someone sees a problem that they want to solve, or sees something that could work better than it does.
 They brainstorm ideas for what they could do, given the supplies that they have.
 Then they start building – they make a prototype.
 They test it – does it solve the problem and meet their goals?
 How could it be better?
 They refine and test again.

-Our challenge activity was to design a tool to launch a pompom into the air (our ideas included a balloon popper, pompom puffer, and a spoon on a clothespin).
+Our challenge activity was to design a tool to launch a pompom into the air (our ideas included a balloon popper, pompom puffer, pompom plunger and a spoon on a clothespin).
 Our craft was a paper bag kite.
-We did several tinkering activities during free play.
-During circle, we learned about the scientific process with a song, then read a book about an inventor.
-At the bottom of the post, you’ll find take-home activities and recommended kids’ videos about engineering.
+We did several tinkering activities during free play: ball walls / marble runs, ramp play, and a wind tube.
+During circle, we learned about the engineering process with a song, then read a book about an inventor.
+At the bottom of the post, you’ll find extension activities and recommended kids’ videos about engineering.

 The Challenge – Launch a Pompom

-When they come to the challenge table, we tell them that their challenge is to figure out how to launch a pompom into the air.
-We have lots of materials on the table, and we have three prototypes to show them that they can test out.
+We have lots of materials on the table, and we have four prototypes that they can test out.
 They can choose to build one of those, or create any other design from the materials available.

-The supplies we provide: plastic spoons, rubber bands, clothespins, TP rolls, balloons, popsicle sticks, snow cone cups, straws, scissors, tape.
+The supplies we provide: plastic spoons, rubber bands, clothespins, TP rolls, balloons, popsicle sticks, snow cone cups, straws, scissors, tape, paper.
 (If their design idea requires a material that’s not out on the table they can ask a teacher to get that material for them.)